Degenerating Hodge structure of one-parameter family of Calabi-Yau threefolds: Mirror Symmetry

 \subsection{Multiple Mirror Symmetry}

 We find Theorem \ref{generic} and Proposition \ref{top inv} particularly interesting when a family of Calabi--Yau threefolds has two MUM points.
-Such a family is of considerable interest because the existence of two MUMs suggests the existence of two mirror partners.
-The first concrete example of such a multiple mirror phenomenon was discovered in \cite{Rod}.
-Recently, a few more examples were constructed \cite{Kan,HT,Miu}.
-In this section, we investigate two examples of Calabi--Yau threefolds with two MUM points.
+Such a family is of considerable interest because the existence of two MUMs implies the existence of two mirror partners.
+Such a multiple mirror phenomenon has been studied in \cite{Rod, Kan, HT, Miu}.
+Here we will discuss two examples.